 HYROX athletes running in indoor competition with digital race clock showing time, representing average race time by age group

-HYROX Average Time by Age Group (2026) – What’s a Good Time?
+HYROX Average Time by Age Group: 7 Proven Benchmarks (2026)

 ⚡ Quick Answer — HYROX Average Time by Age Group

-The average HYROX finish time ranges from 1h05–1h20 for athletes under 30, up to 1h18+ for athletes over 50 in the Open division.
-Men typically finish 5 to 10 minutes faster than women within the same age bracket.
+The average HYROX finish time ranges from 1h20 for athletes in the 25–29 age group, up to 1h34+ for athletes over 50 in the Open division (men).
+Women peak slightly later, with the 30–34 group averaging around 1h30.
 A finish time under 1h30 is considered solid for recreational athletes — sub 1h10 places you in the top 15% of Open division finishers.

 HYROX is growing fast — and one of the first questions every athlete asks is simple: “What is a good time?”

-In this guide, you’ll see realistic finish time standards from beginner to pro, broken down by age and division.
-More importantly, you’ll understand what those numbers actually mean for your performance — and how to use them to set smarter race goals.
+In this guide, you’ll see realistic finish time standards from beginner to elite, broken down by age and division — including a full 5-level performance table and the exact % decline curve after your peak.
+More importantly, you’ll understand what those numbers actually mean for your training.

 If you’re a woman looking for gender-specific benchmarks, we’ve created a dedicated post with HYROX average finishing times for women.

 Whether you’re preparing for your first event or chasing a podium, this article will show you exactly where you stand.
-And if you haven’t locked in your race yet, set up a HYTRACK alert to get notified before tickets sell out.
+And if you haven’t locked in your race yet, set up a HYTRACK alert to get notified before tickets sell out — most events go in under 24 hours.

 What Is the HYROX Average Time by Age Group?